 Our traditional meeting time is second Mondays at 6:30.

-19 Oct Thurs 11:30: Lunch at First Watch, 421 N Stadium at Worley, with plenty of free parking on the NW side of Columbia.
+Thurs 21 Dec 11:30 am Lunch: take a winter break to be with friends for an hour!
+First Watch Restaurant at Stadium and Worley with plenty of free parking on the NW side of Columbia.
 We use a private room away from the main dining room.
 Click on that link to see the location on a map.
 This is an opportunity to get to know us, share nature stories, swap seeds, and bring pots back to Becky for the nursery.

 Hunting Season Dates

-Archery season starts 15 Sept.
-Some counties have firearms hunting on weekends starting in early Oct.
-Get more information on regulation changes and other details for deer hunting from MDC’s 2023 Fall Deer & Turkey Regulations and Information booklet, available where permits are sold and online at mdc.mo.gov/hunting-trapping/species/deer.
+Archery season is still open until January.
+Get more information on regulation changes and other details for deer hunting from MDC’s 2023 Fall Deer & Turkey Regulations and Information booklet, available where permits are sold and online.